 You won’t be getting a pat on the back from me for receiving a tax refund.
 Tax refunds, after all, are interest-free loans to the U.S. government that typically can be attributed to taxpayers being too conservative with their withholding taxes.

-If you have received (or will be) a sizable refund, the good news is that you’ve effectively survived the prior year without that additional cash flow, so now you can put those recaptured funds to good use.
+If you have (or will) receive a sizable refund this year, the good news is that you’ve effectively survived the prior year without that additional cash flow, so now you can put those recaptured funds to good use.
 Remember, a refund is not a gift from the IRS, it’s not a windfall to be used on (lack of) discretionary spending, it is your hard earned money, and it has fallen behind on being used to your financial betterment.
 In my opinion, here are the 4 best ways to make up for your money’s lost time.

 1. If you Get 401K or HSA Employer Matching, Bump your Contributions by the Amount of your Refund